vbookshelf/W2H-Web-2-Home/README.md

   PORT = "/dev/cu.usbserial-110"   # Update to match your system (e.g. COM3 on Windows)
   ```
 - There is a Arduino sketch in the folder named: ```arduino-sketch```.
 Upload this sketch to your Arduino.
 - Go to the control panel page on the website.
-Press the button to turn the Arduino off and on.
+Press the button to turn the Arduino off and on.<br>
+You will need to wait a few seconds while the command is sent and confirmed.<br>
+If you initially see "Unknown - last command may have failed" - pressing the button should clear that message.

 <br>